 Life at Kombat Group Thailand isn’t just training, eating and sleeping.

-When we aren’t busting ass in the training ring, our fighters are out exploring the nearby attractions that Pattaya has to offer.
+When they aren’t giving their all in the training ring, our fighters are out exploring the nearby attractions that Pattaya has to offer.
 These include an 18-meter golden Buddha, the electrifying Max Muay Thai Stadium and famous glitz’n’glamour transvestite cabaret shows.
-Here are some of the unique things our fighters can do during their downtime while training at Kombat Group Thailand.
+Here are some of the unique things our guests can do during their downtime while training at Kombat Group Thailand.

 The Max Muay Thai stadium is a key event for our fighters.
 It’s the best place to go to in Pattaya to watch real Muay Thai action and get seriously inspired.
 Some of our first-time fighters come to Kombat Group to train for their first fight and it’s exhilarating going to support them and be a part of their once-in-a-lifetime experience.
 The fights during the week are usually amateur fighters and Sundays are the best days to go, because that’s when the professionals show off their skills and go head-to-head in the ring!